 NVMe over Fibre Channel (NVMe/FC)

-NVMe over Fibre Channel is a high-speed transfer to connect NVMe storage solutions to client devices.
-Fibre Channel, initially designed to transport SCSI commands, needed to translate NVMe commands into SCSI commands and back to communicate with newer solid state hardware.
+NVMe over Fibre Channel is a high-speed transfer that connects NVMe storage solutions to client devices.
+Fibre Channel, initially designed to transport SCSI commands, needed to translate NVMe commands into SCSI commands and back to communicate with newer solid-state hardware.
 To mitigate that overhead, the Fibre Channel protocol was enhanced to natively support the transport of NVMe commands.
 Today, it supports native, in-order transfers between NVMe storage devices across the network.

 NVMe over TCP (NVMe/TCP)

-NVMe/TCP is currently on the forefront of being the next protocol for mainstream enterprise storage, offering the best combination of performance, ease of deployment, and cost efficiency.
+NVMe/TCP is rising to become the next protocol for mainstream enterprise storage, offering the best combination of performance, ease of deployment, and cost efficiency.

-Due to its reliance on TCP/IP, all standard Ethernet network gear, such as NICs, switches, and copper or fiber transports can be utilized without additional modifications.
-It also works across virtual private networks.
-This makes NVMe/TCP extremely interesting in cloud environments, where network connectivity options are limited.
+Due to its reliance on TCP/IP, NVMe/TCP can be utilized without additional modifications in all standard Ethernet network gear, such as NICs, switches, and copper or fiber transports.
+It also works across virtual private networks, making it extremely interesting in cloud, private cloud, and on-premises environments, specifically with public clouds with limited network connectivity options.

 NVMe over RDMA (NVMe/RDMA)